siberoloji/siberoloji.github.io/content/en/docs/programming/50-kotlin/2-oop/220-2025-02-14-class-delegation-in-kotlin.md

 linkTitle: Class Delegation
 translationKey: class-delegation-in-kotlin
 weight: 220
-description: This blog post explores class delegation in Kotlin, its advantages, and practical use cases.
+description: This article explores class delegation in Kotlin, its advantages, and practical use cases.
 date: 2025-02-14
 url: class-delegation-in-kotlin
 tags: